iColdPlayer/django-blog/README.md

 you need to activate it first from `env` folder.
 Now go to `your-filder-name` and type:<br>
     - `./manage.py runserver` or `python manage.py runserver`
 - I've added *usename*: `admin`, and the *password* `admin` by default.
+- Or, you can create your own username:
+    - `./manage.py createsuperuser` and enter your additional informations and login from `lodalhost:8000/admin`.
 - And you're ready to go.
 Please feel free to open an issue or pull request.